syntasso/workshop/enhancing-a-promise/README.md

 And that's it!
 You have successfully released a new platform capability!
 Let's move on to how teams can use this to request a new Postgres instance from the platform.

-## App developer requesting Postgres
+# App developer requesting Postgres

 Until now, we have been acting as a platform engineer designing, updating, and releasing a new Promise to enhance our platform.
 With this Promise now available, we are going to take a moment to switch hats and have a look at what one of our application developers would do to take advantage of this new Promise.

-### Submitting the resource request
+## Submitting the resource request

 As an application developer, we will need to create a resource request in the platform cluster.
-Like all Kubernetes resources, this request needs to include:
+Like all Kubernetes resources, this request must include all [required fields](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#required-fields):

 1. An API that the resource can be found under.
 This is `example.promise.syntasso.io/v1` in our Postgres promise (see `spec.xaasCrd.spec.group` in the Promise manifest).
 1. A kind which points to a specific promise.
 In this case it will be `postgres` (see `spec.xaasCrd.spec.name` in the Promise manifest).